');

 About Deep River, IA

-Deep River is a small community in Iowa with a population of 315 residents.
-The median household income is $67,143 per year, which is near the national average.
-The median age in Deep River is 35.4 years.
+Deep River is a small community located in Iowa with a population of 315 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,143 per year, which is 11% below the national median of $75,149.
+The median age of 35.4 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Deep River Ranks in Iowa